The Ballbuster Duathlon is one of the longest-running multisport events in the UK, having started way back in 1990.

 - This is a great race for women – it’s 86% dudes so there are no queues for the ladies toilets (no portaloos).
 It’s worth registering just to watch guys queue for a change….and yet they still run out of toilet paper so bring your own!

 - Bring several bin bags with you!
 You will need somewhere to put all your kit for each section and perhaps to keep warm early on.

 - Be an onion! layers are the key, so you can keep cool on the first run, and then keep that warmth for the bike and then peel off again for the second run!
-Zips, arm warmers and overshoes are all your friends!
+Zips, arm warmers, and overshoes are all your friends!

-- Think of the first run as a warm up.
+- Think of the first run as a warm-up.
 Adrenaline and being fresh will mean you’ll go quick enough.
 If you go too hard on the first run (even just 3 minutes quicker than a comfortable pace) you’ll be adding 10 minutes on your second run time.
 If you know your HR zones etc, stick to a comfortable ‘Tempo’ level effort.

-- In recent years, Human Race have started employing a rolling start, sending a few people off every few seconds, rather than a mass start of all competitors.
+- In recent years, Human Race has started employing a rolling start, sending a few people off every few seconds, rather than a mass start of all competitors.
 This means people are spread out over a wider period and there is less of a rush at the beginning.
 Have in mind where you might ‘fit in’ on pace and group up with others of a similar ability.